sujanprajapati-001482056/BankingKhabarProject/README.md

+# BankingKhabarProject

+BankingKhabarProject is a React-based news website focused on delivering the latest updates and insights related to banking and finance.
+It fetches dynamic content from a WordPress backend and features categorized news, detailed articles, and social media integration.

+Built with React, React Router, Axios, and Tailwind CSS for a responsive and modern user experience.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.